 Whereas most males wouldn’t have even thought twice about it, to the vast majority of females, what I had just done was something that You Just Don’t Do.
 It’s a violation of the rules; it’s coloring outside the lines; it’s going up the down staircase; you could break something; someone could get hurt; what if you get a ticket?
 I suspect that most women could come up with a dozen or more reasons “why not” without even breaking a sweat.

 It struck me as yet another example of the many benchmark differences that define our respective genders, with their highly contrasting natures.
 Males, by and large, are pragmatic and task-oriented, do not like to be impeded, enjoy solving problems, are improvisational, are comfortable with risk, and view rules as guidelines, not absolutes.
-But females, by and large, are the inverse of this pattern.
+But females, by and large, with notable exceptions, are the inverse of this pattern.

 This is not a bad thing.
 Viewed from an evolutionary context, it makes perfect sense.
 A well-adapted species has a flexible set of behavioral tools.
-Yes, there is a time and a place for aggression and boundary-pushing, but there is also a time to hang back be domestic.
+Yes, there is a time and a place for aggression and boundary-pushing, but there is also a time to hang back and be domestic.
 And certainly, there is a time to wing it, but also a time for careful deliberation.
 A time to fight; a time to heal.

 Viewed from a social perspective, this powerful bimodality represents a crucial form of balance.
 Pure audacity, unchecked by prudent counsel, eventually results in disaster.
 Raw impatience, if not tempered by calm restraint, inevitably triggers avoidable conflict.
 Yes, rules do in fact get in the way, but they are also pretty useful on occasion, and exist for a reason.
 Yin.
 Yang.